graphile/worker/website/docs/job-key.md

 :::caution

 If **either** payload is not an array (e.g., one is an object), the standard replace behavior applies and the old payload will be lost.
+Note that the default payload is an object, so calling `add_job(s)` without an explicit payload will also trigger a replace rather than a concatenation.

 :::